tinymce/tinymce-docs/_includes/configuration/width.md

 Set the width of the editor.

-> Note: TinyMCE sets the height in pixels if a number is provided.
-However, if TinyMCE is provided a string it assumes the value is valid CSS and simply sets the editor's height as the string value.
+> Note: TinyMCE sets the width in pixels if a number is provided.
+However, if TinyMCE is provided a string it assumes the value is valid CSS and simply sets the editor's width as the string value.
 This allows for alternate units such as `%`, `em` and `vh`.

 **Type:** `Number` or `String`